Introduction: What Is IELTS and Why Does It Matter for Your Future?

 - Stay relaxed-this is the warm-up!

-You receive a task card with a topic and prompts.
-You have:
+You receive a task card with a topic and prompts:

 - 1-2 minutes to speak without interruption